 Given that, the only other extravagant detail we can rely on seems to actually be the boar, along with the date the saint who makes it his attribute used to be celebrated.
-And this will lead us to talk of sky and stars, of which the boar was an ancient Celtic symbol.
-While the Greek piglet owns, once again, to Dionysus’ and Demeter’s sacrificial scenes.
+And this will lead us to talk of the sky and stars, of which the boar was an ancient Celtic symbol.
+While the Greek piglet owns, once again, Dionysus’ and Demeter’s sacrificial scenes.

 Anthony the Abbot (c.
 251 – 356?), also known as the Anchorite of Thebes, is often erroneously considered the first monk, but as his biography and other sources make clear, there were many ascetics before him (among them also ascetic pagan hermits called the “Therapeutae”), he was just the first to live in the Egyptian wilderness, the desert proper.
-The day he felt that the time of his departure had approached, he instructed his disciples to bury his body in an unmarked, secret grave on the mountain-top where he had chosen to live.
-Some years later his remains were reportedly discovered and transferred to Alexandria, and eventually the relics were brought by crusaders to France.
+The day he felt that the time of his departure had approached, he instructed his disciples to bury his body in an unmarked, secret grave on the mountaintop where he had chosen to live.
+Some years later his remains were reportedly discovered and transferred to Alexandria, and eventually, the relics were brought by crusaders to France.
 In the Roman Catholic saints calendar St. Anthony the abbot is celebrated on January 17 because, as the legend says, that was the day of his death.
 But there is no evidence that he had actually died on January 17, so this wouldn’t explain his calendar position.
 The real fact is that we don’t even know the exact year of his death, not only the day.
-So let’s try to investigate on the boar and see how far this study can take us.
+So let’s try to investigate the boar and see how far this study can take us.

 The boar was an attribute of the Celtic god represented as a young man carrying the animal in his arms.
 Lug was the one who raises from the dead, assuring the resurrection of man, and, every year, the return of the spring, the “light”: thus guarantor of fertility and new life.
 He was the son of the Great Celtic Mother whom boars and pigs were consecrated, like the Roman Ceres.
-The Celts honored him to the point of putting a wild boar statue on the helmet and represent him on their banners.
+The Celts honored him to the point of putting a wild boar statue on the helmet and representing him on their banners.
 They even smeared a thick chalk slurry on their short hair, those who had it, because it would become rigid and resembled the rind of the animal, as evidenced by the Dying Gaul in the Capitoline Museum in Rome.

-In many of the Celtic legends there are tales of the hunting of the immortal boar carried out to take over a comb and scissors placed in his ears: allegory of communion, in the form of cosmetics, with the god Lug, symbolized precisely as hair pomaded like bristles.
+In many of the Celtic legends there are tales of the hunting of the immortal boar carried out to take over a comb and scissors placed in his ears: the allegory of communion, in the form of cosmetics, with the god Lug, symbolized precisely as hair pomaded like bristles.
 The same Druid priests were called “Big White boars.”
-Even in the Middle Ages the boar remained in effect a divine animal, the legend had it that all the kings of the Merovingian bloodline had the backbone covered with bristles like the wild boar, and Theophanes reports that they had the nickname of “back-hairy” or “bristly”.
+Even in the Middle ages, the boar remained in effect a divine animal, the legend had it that all the kings of the Merovingian bloodline had a backbone covered with bristles like the wild boar, and Theophanes reports that they had the nickname of “back-hairy” or “bristly”.

 The converted Celts had probably transferred the attributes of Lug to Saint Anthony, whose relics were brought by the crusaders in the town of Arles, in their own lands, France.
 In later times the boar was refined and replaced with the pig, to eradicate the memory of the ancient pre-Christian religion.
 They justified the piglet with a legend: the pig was a devil defeated by the hermit and forced to follow him subdued.

-Only following this underground route between medieval Christianity and pagan religion it can be explained the huge and, at first sight, incomprehensible popularity of the Egyptian anchorite in the West and his celebration day when people bring pets for blessing to avert disease and promote fertility.
+Only following this underground route between medieval Christianity and pagan religion it can be explained the huge and, at first sight, incomprehensible popularity of the Egyptian anchorite in the West and his celebration day when people bring pets for the blessing to avert disease and promote fertility.
 In this ceremony the echo of ancient lustration is clearly perceptible, so the memory of the hermit fades in a fusion of rituals, some Romans, others of Celtic tribes, which are intended to encourage the advent of spring.”